neelsoumya/botica_indica/README.md

 # botica_indica

-* A recipe inspired by Professor Shonku for those who want to:
+* A recipe inspired by Professor Shonku (a character created by Satyajit Ray) for those who want to:

    * eat a healthy and nutritious diet, and